Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 **This metric works with only one column.**

+Metric is not reversible and metric increment returns `Failure` status for rows where value in the specified column cannot be cast to number.

 All average number metrics are defined in `stdNumber` subsection.

-Metric increment returns `Failure` status for rows where value in the specified column is not castable to number.

 ### Casted Number Metric

 Counts number of values which string value can be converted to a number (double).
 Metric definition does not require additional parameters: `params` should not be set.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns cannot be cast to number.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns CAN be cast to number.

 All sum number metrics are defined in `castedNumber` subsection.

-Metric increment returns `Failure` status for rows where some values in the specified columns are not castable to number.

 ### Number In Domain Metric

 Counts number of values which being cast to number (double) fall into specified set of allowed numbers.

-All number in domain metrics are defined in `numberInDomain` subsection.
 Additional parameters should be supplied:

 * `domain` - *Required*.
 List of allowed numbers.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns do not fall into set of allowed numbers.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns do not fall into set of allowed numbers.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns ARE IN set of allowed numbers.

+All number in domain metrics are defined in `numberInDomain` subsection.

 ### Number Out Domain Metric

 Counts number of values which being cast to number (double) do **not** fall into specified set of avoided numbers.

-All number out domain metrics are defined in `numberOutDomain` subsection.
 Additional parameters should be supplied:

 * `domain` - *Required*.
 List of avoided numbers.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns **do fall into** set of avoided numbers.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns are in set of allowed numbers.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns do not fall into set of allowed numbers.

+All number out domain metrics are defined in `numberOutDomain` subsection.

 ### Number Less Than Metric

 Counts number of values which being cast to number (double) are less than (or equal to) the specified value.

-All number less than metrics are defined in `numberLessThan` subsection.
 Additional parameters should be supplied:

 * `compareValue` - *Required*.
 Number to compare with.
 * `includeBound` - *Optional, default is `false`*.
 Specifies whether to include `compareValue` in the range for comparison.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns do not satisfy the comparison criteria.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns do not satisfy the comparison criteria.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns DO MEET the comparison criteria.

+All number less than metrics are defined in `numberLessThan` subsection.

 ### Number Greater Than Metric

 Counts number of values which being cast to number (double) are greater than (or equal to) the specified value.

-All number greater than metrics are defined in `numberGreaterThan` subsection.
 Additional parameters should be supplied:

 * `compareValue` - *Required*.
 Number to compare with.
 * `includeBound` - *Optional, default is `false`*.
 Specifies whether to include `compareValue` in the range for comparison.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns do not satisfy the comparison criteria.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns do not satisfy the comparison criteria.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns DO MEET the comparison criteria.

+All number greater than metrics are defined in `numberGreaterThan` subsection.

 ### Number Between Metric

 Counts number of values which being cast to number (double) are within the given interval.

-All number between metrics are defined in `numberBetween` subsection.
 Additional parameters should be supplied:

 * `lowerCompareValue` - *Required*.
 The lower bound of the interval.
 * `upperCompareValue` - *Required*.
 The upper bound of the interval.
 * `includeBound` - *Optional, default is `false`*.
 Specifies whether to include interval bounds in the range for comparison.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns do not satisfy the comparison criteria.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns do not satisfy the comparison criteria.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns DO MEET the comparison criteria.

+All number between metrics are defined in `numberBetween` subsection.

 ### Number Not Between Metric

 Counts number of values which being cast to number (double) are outside the given interval.

-All number between metrics are defined in `numberNotBetween` subsection.
 Additional parameters should be supplied:

 * `lowerCompareValue` - *Required*.
 The lower bound of the interval.
 * `upperCompareValue` - *Required*.
 The upper bound of the interval.
 * `includeBound` - *Optional, default is `false`*.
 Specifies whether to include interval bounds in the range for comparison.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns do not satisfy the comparison criteria.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns do not satisfy the comparison criteria.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns DO MEET the comparison criteria.

+All number between metrics are defined in `numberNotBetween` subsection.

 ### Number Values Metric

 Counts number of values which being cast to number (double) are equal to the number given in metric definition.

-All number values metrics are defined in `numberValues` subsection.
 Additional parameters should be supplied:

 * `compareValue` - *Required*.
 Number value to compare with.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns do not match defined compare value.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns do not equal to defined compare value.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns DO equal to defined compare value.

+All number values metrics are defined in `numberValues` subsection.

 ### Median Value Metric